MatthewBrannon/DOP-C02_Notes/Domain IV - Monitoring and Logging/CloudWatch.md

     - You can share your dashboards with users who do not have direct access to your AWS account via three ways:
         - Share a single dashboard and designate specific email addresses and passwords of the people who can view the dashboard.
         - Share a single dashboard publicly, so that anyone who has the link can view the dashboard.
         - Share all the CloudWatch dashboards in your account and specify a third-party SSO provider for dashboard access.
 All users who are members of this SSO provider’s list can access the dashboards in the account.
-To enable this, you integrate the SSO provider with Amazon Cognito.
+To enable this, you integrate the SSO provider with Amazon [[Cognito]].

 ## **CloudWatch Events (Amazon EventBridge)**